register-dynamics/register-dynamics.co.uk/_posts/2022-03-28-why-you-need-a-type-hierarchy.md

 contact details potentially getting updated in one and not the other, leading to confusing problems.

-A common solution with it's own problems is to use flags and type fields to differentiate objects within a type.
+A common solution with its own problems is to use flags and type fields to differentiate objects within a type.
 Invariably this leads to a bunch of optional fields relevant only to some combinations of flags complicating the structure of what usually becomes a very wide table.